 The Paparoa Track is New Zealand’s 10th Great Walk.
 It travels through the spectacular limestone landscapes and luxuriant forests of Paparoa National Park, custom-built for both mountain biking and hiking.

 The new 55 km Great Walk will be amazing journey by foot or mountain bike through diverse awe-inspiring environments.

 The Paparoa Track will cross the Paparoa Ranges between Blackball and Punakaiki.

-The track will be open all year for mountain biking.
+The track will be open all year for both mountain biking and walking.